All Episodes

 And I think the people that are being forgotten in all this are the zoo people that had to do it.

-I think in all the agony that's out there today, the people that run that zoo that had to do this are probably feeling the worst of anybody.
+I think in all the agony that's out there today, the people that run that zoo that had to do this are probably feeling the worst of anybody because that gorilla was part of their lives.

-The gorilla had a uh a handler.
+The gorilla had a handler.

-Uh somebody fed the gorilla.
+Somebody fed the gorilla.

-The people that actually run that zoo and had to make the decision who ever had to pull the trigger.
+The people that actually run that zoo and had to make the decision, whoever had to pull the trigger.

-Should the boy lose his life because the mother was irresponsible, let him plunge in the first place.
+Should the boy lose his life because the mother was irresponsible, let him plunge in the first place?

 The gorilla wasn't doing anything to anybody.